Tony-Hao/Valx/README.md

 </code>

 ## Citation
-Please kindly cite the paper: Tianyong Hao, Hongfang Liu, Chunhua Weng.
+Tianyong Hao, Hongfang Liu, Chunhua Weng.
 Valx: A system for extracting and structuring numeric lab test comparison statements from text.
 Methods of Information in Medicine.
 Vol. 55: Issue 3, pp. 266-275, 2016